andytinycat/puppet-omnibus/README.md

 CentOS, then run the build on CentOS.
 We'd like to integrate automatic Vagrant builds;
 pull requests welcomed!

-You'll need a working Ruby 1.9.3 environment you can install gems into, then install `fpm-cookery` into it.
-For Precise, do:

-    $ sudo apt-get install ruby1.9.1 ruby1.9.1-dev
-    $ sudo gem install fpm-cookery

-Clone this repository:
+You need to clone the repository and bundle it:

     $ git clone https://github.com/andytinycat/puppet-omnibus
+    $ bundle install

 Now use fpm-cookery to build the package:

-    $ sudo fpm-cook recipe.rb
+    $ sudo bundle exec fpm-cook recipe.rb

 or:

-    $ sudo fpm-cook recipe-aws.rb
+    $ sudo bundle exec fpm-cook recipe-aws.rb

 depending on whether you want the AWS or non-AWS build.